 I help you here in calculating how many contracts you can trade with the account provided by the Funder!

-I believe that this will open the world of Futures trading to the whole wide world of traders who until now focused solely on Forex exactly because of its affordability.
+This opens up the world of Futures to the traders who until now focused solely on Forex exactly because of its affordability.